Johnny Crawford: Career

 Crawford began his career as a child actor.
 One of The Walt Disney Company's original Mouseketeers in 1955, he acted on stage, in films, and on television.

-Disney started out with 24 original Mouseketeers, but at the end of the first season, the studio reduced the number to 12, and Crawford was cut.
-His first important break as an actor followed with the title role in a Lux Video Theatre production of "Little Boy Lost", a live broadcast on March 15, 1956.
+Disney started out with 24 original Mouseketeers, although at the end of the first season, the studio reduced the number down to 12 where Crawford was cut.

+Crawford's first important break as an actor followed with the title role in a Lux Video Theatre production of "Little Boy Lost", a live broadcast on March 15, 1956.
 He also appeared in the popular Western series The Lone Ranger in 1956 in one of the few color episodes of that series.
-Following that performance, the young actor worked steadily with many seasoned actors and directors.
 Freelancing for two and one-half years, he accumulated almost 60 television credits, including featured roles in three episodes of NBC's The Loretta Young Show and an appearance as Manuel in "I Am an American", an episode of the crime drama The Sheriff of Cochise.
 He starred in the 1958 Season 1 finale of The Restless Gun.
 He starred as Bobby Adams in the 1958 drama Courage of Black Beauty.
 He appeared as Tommy Peel in the 1958 episode "The Dealer" in Tales of Wells Fargo.
-By the spring of 1958, he had performed 14 demanding roles in live teleplays for NBC Matinee Theatre, appeared on CBS's sitcom Mr. Adams and Eve, in the Wagon Train episode "The Sally Potter Story", and on the syndicated series Crossroads, The Sheriff of Cochise, and Whirlybirds, and made three pilots of television series.
-The third pilot, made as an episode of Dick Powell's Zane Grey Theatre, was picked up by ABC, and the first season of The Rifleman began filming in July 1958.

 Crawford was nominated for an Emmy Award as Best Supporting Actor in 1959, at age 13.
 He received the nomination for his role as Mark McCain (the son of Lucas McCain, played by Chuck Connors) in The Rifleman.
-Crawford also played a young boy named Clay Holden, who befriends Connors in a 1965 episode of Branded.
-Connors and Crawford were close friends when Connors died on November 10, 1992, and Crawford gave a eulogy at Connors' memorial.

 During the late 1950s and early 1960s, Crawford had wide popularity with American teenagers and a recording career on Del-Fi Records that generated four Billboard Top 40 hits, including the single "Cindy's Birthday", which peaked at number eight in 1962.
 His other hits included "Rumors" (number 12, 1962), "Your Nose Is Gonna Grow" (number 14, 1962), and "Proud" (number 29, 1963).

-Late in 1961, Crawford appeared as Victor in the episode "A Very Bright Boy" on The Donna Reed Show.
-His brother Robert had been a guest star on The Donna Reed Show.
-In 1964 and in 1965, Crawford appeared on the NBC education drama Mr. Novak playing JoJo Rizzo.